Sing-Li/Deploy.to.Cloud/README.md

-# Rocket.Chat Deployment in the Cloud (dockerfiles)
+# Rocket.Chat Deployment in the Cloud and Linux Packages

-Rocket.Chat aims to be cloud deployable, in a performant and scalable way, across all global cloud providers.
+Rocket.Chat aims to be cloud deployable, in a performant and scalable way, across all global cloud service providers.

+In addition, Rocket.Chat is package-ready for Linux package builders and maintainers.

 This repository contains dockerfiles and instructions for Rocket.Chat deployment and configuration on: